Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Customer support

-Wix and Shopify provide a more comprehensive customer support offering than Squarespace, giving you access to phone support, live chat and email support (Squarespace limits you to chat and email support).
+Wix provides a more comprehensive customer support offering than Shopify and Squarespace, giving you access to phone support, live chat and email support.

 The Wix help center